oleksii-suvorov/projTodoList/README.md

 Insert your user password and here we are, table should be created.

-2. Also you optionally can fill .env file like this example to establish connection with your db (already made in autorun.sh script):
+2. Also optionally you may want fill out .env file to establish connection with your remote db (local db has been already established by autorun.sh script) like here:

 MYSQLDB_HOST=mysql:localhost or MYSQLDB_HOST=mysql:host=sql7.blablabla.com (in case if DB is remote)